karthikabba/Credit-Card-Fraud-Detection-Using-DataScience-Machine-Learning/README.md

   - F1 Score: 0.11

 ## Conclusion
-The use of SMOTE significantly improved the performance of the logistic regression model for fraud detection.
-The model achieved a high recall rate of 90% for detecting fraudulent transactions, which is crucial for this type of application.
-However, the precision of the model remains low at 6%, indicating a higher number of false positives.
-This trade-off between precision and recall should be considered based on the specific use case and the impact of false positives and false negatives.

 In future work, additional machine learning models and advanced techniques can be explored to further enhance the fraud detection capabilities and improve precision-recall trade-offs.
 Additionally, hyperparameter tuning and feature engineering may help in achieving even better results.